 The Jellinek curve offers a great deal of insight into how addiction works and what it looks like, but it’s important to remember that it’s just a model.
 This means that it’s not a hard-and-fast rule or an absolutely linear progression.
 In particular, you may skip certain parts of the addiction decline or have a few repetitions if relapse occurs.
 It should be seen more of a general guideline that helps us understand the cycle of addiction, and it can also be helpful in allowing those with active addiction or trying to recover to see more accurately where they are in the cycle.

 The Jellinek curve was created by E. M. Jellinek.
-Jellinek was a very important person is helping change the way we understand addiction and recovery, and his research eventually led him to the creation of the Jellinek curve.
+Jellinek was a very important person helping change the way we understand addiction and recovery, and his research eventually led him to his creation.
 Jellinek’s original model only covered the slope down from “normal” life to addiction, and it was Dr. Max M. Glatt who added the slope up through recovery and rehabilitation later on.
 This makes the current Jellinek curve as we know it almost like an inverted bell curve with a cyclical middle that is representative of the throes of addiction itself.

 What Does the Jellinek Curve Posit?

 The full Jellinek curve has three basic stages: the crucial phase, the chronic phase and the rehabilitation phase.
 Understanding what happens in each of these stages can give you a better picture of addiction and help you identify where you or a loved one may be in the cycle.